Hair Transplant Donor Area: Need to Know Everything

 Scarring in Donor Area

 Scarring is a common concern, especially with FUT procedures.
-While scars may be hidden by hair, patients with short hairstyles may opt for FUE, which leaves smaller, less visible scars.
+While hair may hide scars, patients with short hairstyles may choose FUE, which leaves smaller, less visible scars.

 Poor Donor Hair Quality

 If the donor’s hair is weak or sparse, it can compromise the results of the transplant.
-In such cases, alternative treatments like PRP therapy might be suggested to improve hair strength before the procedure.
+In such cases, doctors might suggest alternative treatments like PRP therapy to improve hair strength before the procedure.

 Conclusion